-- Budget – what type of home and location can you afford?
+What type of home and location can you afford?

-- Nearby amenities – is living close by to shops, restaurants and pubs important?
+Is living close by to shops, restaurants and pubs important?
 How about museums, theatres, golf courses and cinemas?

-- Transport – is the town, village or city well-linked by public transport (bus or train).
+Is the town, village or city well-linked by public transport (bus or train).
 Will family and friends easily be able to drive to you for visits?

 Research released in 2019 by Hodge, a retirement lending firm, found that retirees typically look for low crime rates, a variety of nearby shops, amenities and eateries, access to a beach, good phone signal, low levels of traffic and people of similar ages in the area, so you may wish to take these things into consideration too.

 So, once you have your list of priorities, you’re good to go!
 For some inspiration on the UK’s best retirement villages and towns, keep reading.

 Located in the east of England, Suffolk is famous for its picture-perfect villages and coastline, ideal for retirees who want a peaceful retirement experience with occasional activities.

 Although pensioners can enjoy miles of countryside, nearby towns Bury St Edmunds, Cambridge and Ipswich are an easy drive away for eating out and entertainment.
 The average cost of a property in Suffolk is just under £300,000, but you can expect this to increase in towns like Coddenham.